chrisgleissner/spring-batch-rest/README.md

 job executions.
 If the `limitPerJob` request parameter is larger than the value of this property, the cache is bypassed and the
 Spring Batch <a href="https://docs.spring.io/spring-batch/4.0.x/api/index.html?org/springframework/batch/core/explore/JobExplorer.html">JobExplorer</a> is used instead.

-Large `jobExecutionCacheSize` values will create increase heap use, but small values combined with large `limitSize` request parameters will cause increased REST query latencies.
+Large `jobExecutionCacheSize` values will result in increased heap use, but small values combined with large `limitSize` request parameters will cause increased REST query latencies.
 Thus, if you increase this property value, you may also want to increase your heap size.

 The cache only contains job executions since the Spring context creation, ie. it is not warmed up from the JobExplorer and the DB this may rely on.
 If you want to be able to query job executions that were performed earlier, eg. during a prior JVM execution, you may want to disable caching.
 To do so, simply set the property to 0.